vanessakindell/wadsmoosh-freedoom/README.md

 This fork enables the support for both Freedoom Phase 1 and 2 maps, music and *NEW* textures.
 It does not use the sprites nor the Doom-replacing textures since they will use the original ones.
 (I might add support for them in a future release but it's not on my to-do list right now.)

-This fork uses the actual episode names rather than simply adding all of Fredoom Phase 1 as a single episode and uses the name "Destination: Earth" as the name for Phase 2 based on the exit text of Phase 1.
+This fork uses the actual episode names rather than simply adding all of Fredoom Phase 1 as a single episode and uses the name "Destination: Earth" as the name for Phase 2 based on the exit text of Phase 1 as it was unnamed and just calling it "Phase 2" is a little goofy.